Who is StoveTeam?

 How can I help?

-During this difficult time, we want to lend a hand to Marvin and Elida in order to keep the factory running and most importantly able to support their employees.
-To help, you can purchase a stove at the cost of $50!
-Purchasing stoves will keep the factory running and provide stoves for those unable to afford one on their own.
-Together, we can help Marvin and Elida keep the Avanza factory running until protests end.
+During this difficult time, we want to lend a hand to Marvin and Elida in order to keep the factory running, support their employees, and continue to provide fuel-efficient cookstoves to those in need.
+To help, you can purchase a stove at the cost of $50.
+Together, we can help to keep the Avanza factory up and running until conflict subsides.